Mwamvani/Mwamvani/README.md

 - 👋 Hi, I’m @Mwamvani
-- 👀 I’m interested in Ethical hacking
+- 👀 I’m a full stack developer
-- 🌱 I’m currently learning Information Technology
+- 🌱 I have developed diffent websites, web applications and mobile application
 - 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me ...